Kathy Kelley, Ph.D.

 New Zealand Sabbatical.
 From February 1 through July 23, 2011, I was on sabbatical in New Zealand to investigate consumer attitudes and behavior with respect to wine preferences and consumption.
 I completed this objective by conducting research in collaboration with faculty at Lincoln University, Lincoln, New Zealand.
 New Zealand, a nation distant from large primary markets, has been able to encourage a sizeable grape production and processing industry and to command a respectable international presence, all lessons applicable to the U.S. and state wine industries.
 New Zealand has been recognized as “one of those countries whose star is rising” in the wine world http://bit.ly/pTUlM , with the country’s Sauvignon Blanc “acclaimed throughout the world as the definitive benchmark style for the varietal” www.nzwine.com/winestyle/blanc.php and aiming for similar standards for its Pinot Noir.
 Project outcomes will benefit domestic winery and vineyard owners and operators by providing a solid comparative perspective on how another nation’s wine industry is reacting to current global economies and positioning itself for sustainability.
 This comparative perspective will also allow me to introduce valuable international benchmarks and examples into my teaching and extension programs.

 Short Term Study Abroad Courses.
-On three separate occasions, I have collaborated with horticulture (James Sellmer) and landscape contracting faculty (Martin McGann and Dan Stearns) to develop short-term study abroad experiences for our students.
+On four separate occasions, I have collaborated with horticulture (James Sellmer) and landscape contracting faculty (Martin McGann and Dan Stearns) to develop short-term study abroad experiences for our students.
 Specifically, I have been involved in developing course outlines, contributing to delivering pre-trip content, organizing and reviewing student projects, helping with travel logistics, and serving as a marketing and consumer research source on the tour.

 - Agribusiness Dutch Horticulture Study Tour, 2006